redis/redis-doc/docs/data-types/streams.md

       8) "1"
 {{< /clients-example >}}

-I have only a single entry in this range, however in real data sets, I could query for ranges of hours, or there could be many items in just two milliseconds, and the result returned could be huge.
+I have only a single entry in this range.
+However in real data sets, I could query for ranges of hours, or there could be many items in just two milliseconds, and the result returned could be huge.
 For this reason, `XRANGE` supports an optional **COUNT** option at the end.
 By specifying a count, I can just get the first *N* items.
 If I want more, I can get the last ID returned, increment the sequence part by one, and query again.
 Let's see this in the following example.
 Let's assume that the stream `race:france` was populated with 4 items.
 To start my iteration, getting 2 items per command, I start with the full range, but with a count of 2.

-{{< clients-example stream_toturial xrange_step_1 >}}
+{{< clients-example stream_tutorial xrange_step_1 >}}
 > XRANGE race:france - + COUNT 2
 1) 1) "1692632086370-0"
    2) 1) "rider"